iferllaz/iferllaz/README.md

 # Hello there 👋 I'm Julia Llaz

 I'm a future Intelligent Computing Engineer who's working to get better everytime.
-And I'm pleased to introduce you to my learning playground, but before, I will talk to you a little about myself...
+And I'm pleased to introduce you to my learning playground, but before, I will talk to you a little about me:

-- 🔭 I’m currently enrolled to complete a Computer Science degree, I will officially become an Intelligent Computing Engineer sooner than you may think.

 - 🌱 I’m interested in learning everything I can about Python and its applications in data science and artificiall intelligence, however I'm aware of other incredible tools and languages that exist around us.